This picturesque waterfall lies off of a minor road near Doon Bridge, around a mile west of Dalmellington

 The Brig o' Doon, sometimes called the Auld Brig or Old Bridge of Doon, is a late medieval bridge in Ayrshire

-Butter Lump is small rock a few yards offshore towards the South East of the island of Great Cumbrae.
+Farland Point is a peninsula to the south east of the island of Great Cumbrae.

 The Discovery Centre and Winter Garden is just a short walk from the ferry terminal and so makes a great starting place for visitors to Bute.